maths/moodle-qtype_stack/doc/en/Topics/Statistics.md

 }
 </style>

-Firstly, it is useful to know the translations for common distribution functions calculations.
  We denote with a *, where there would be the distribition e.g. normal.

 <p>
 <div class="divTable">